For many business students, summer means continued learning, with the offices of major companies replacing traditional classrooms.

 Nothing prepares you for the world of work more than on-the-job learning.

-That is why approximately three out of four business students choose to complete at least one internship.
+That is why virtually all business students choose to complete at least one internship.
+Even better, about half of our students complete an internship in a foreign country.

 As an intern, you'll: